Skip to main content Skip to footer

 When arrow diagrams add value

 Arrow diagrams work best when operation sequence matters as much as the work itself.
-They provide the most value in complex projects with high interdependency, construction, engineering, and product development projects particularly benefit from this approach.
+They provide the most value in complex projects with high interdependency.
+Construction, engineering, and product development projects particularly benefit from this approach.

 milestones gantt chart monday work management

-An effective arrow diagram needs three elements working together, nodes, activities, and dependencies.
+An effective arrow diagram needs three elements working together: nodes, activities, and dependencies.
 These components create a mathematical and visual snapshot of your project lifecycle.
-Master these elements and you’ll build schedules that are realistic and resilient when disruptions hit.

 Nodes as project milestones